Embryo Grading Improves Your IVF Success

 If you’re considering fertility support from SGF, it’s important to understand how your embryos will be assessed so that you can better prepare to play a more active role in your IVF or elective egg freezing process.

-Internationally renowned Scientific Director of IVF and Embryology Laboratories, Dr. Michael Tucker, one of the world's top scientists in early human reproduction, and board certified reproductive endocrinologist, Dr. Eugene Katz of our Towson and Bel Air, MD offices take us on a journey through the development of an embryo and explain how each embryo produced at Shady Grove Fertility is graded.
+Internationally renowned Scientific Director of IVF and Embryology Laboratories, Dr. Michael Tucker, one of the world’s top scientists in early human reproduction, and board certified reproductive endocrinologist, Dr. Eugene Katz takes us on a journey through the development of an embryo and explain how each embryo produced at Shady Grove Fertility is graded.

 On day 0, we retrieve eggs from the woman’s body.